How to Make Homemade Ice Cream Without an Ice Cream Maker

 Return the pan to the freezer.
 Every 30 minutes or so, take it back out and beat the ice cream again.
 Repeat until it is firmly frozen, usually around four or five mixing sessions.
 Once it’s frozen, the mixture should be smooth and creamy.
 If at any time the ice cream becomes too hard, place it in the refrigerator until it becomes soft enough to beat, and then continue the process.

 Store the ice cream in a covered freezer container until ready to serve.
 That’s it!
+Try using it as a base for our best ice cream sundae ideas.

 How to Make Homemade Ice Cream Your Own